pb10005/integer-reader/README.md

 ## Summary

-Integer Reader is a JS library written in TypeScript which converts an integer into words.
+A JS library written in TypeScript which converts an integer into words.

 ## Usage